awsdocs/aws-control-tower-guide/doc_source/access-control-manage-access-intro.md

 **To grant programmatic access**

 Users need programmatic access if they want to interact with AWS outside of the AWS Management Console\.
-The way to grant programmatic access depends on the type of user that's accessing AWS:
+The way to grant programmatic access depends on the type of user that's accessing AWS\.
-+ If you manage identities in IAM Identity Center, the AWS APIs require a profile, and the AWS Command Line Interface requires a profile or an environment variable\.
-+ If you have IAM users, the AWS APIs and the AWS Command Line Interface require access keys\.
-Whenever possible, create temporary credentials that consist of an access key ID, a secret access key, and a security token that indicates when the credentials expire\.

 To grant users programmatic access, choose one of the following options\.